African American Giving InitiativeCategories: African American Community Issues, African Americans, Poverty, Race / Ethnicity

 Typical Grant Size

-Each year, the Giving Initiative members will determine how many grants and the size of the grants awarded based on the number and quality of the applications.
+Each year, the Giving Initiative members will determine how many grants and the size of grants awarded based on the number and quality of the applications.
 Only grant proposals of $2,500 or more will be considered.
+Visit our page in the “About” section for a history of grants awarded.

 Organizations in Genesee, Livingston, Monroe, Ontario, Orleans, Seneca, Wayne, and Yates counties with 501(c)(3) status that are actively working to reduce disparities that affect the African American community.
 Consideration will also be given to initiatives that receive fiscal sponsorship from a 501(c)(3) organization.